nickbild/game_clone/README.md

 ![](https://raw.githubusercontent.com/nickbild/game_clone/refs/heads/main/media/logo.jpg)

-After designing a model architecture that is well-suited to learning the physics of the game, I was able to teach it all of the game rules and how to interpret user inputs by showing it hundreds of thousands of sequential frames captured during normal gameplay.
+**TL;DR** I designed a machine learning model that is well-suited to learning the physics of the game Pong.
+I trained that model by showing it data from hundreds of thousands of sequential frames captured during normal gameplay.
+As a result, the model learned the deceptively complex rules and physics of the game.
+By feeding control inputs (for the paddles) into the model, you can play a game of Pong.

 <p align="center">
     <img src="https://raw.githubusercontent.com/nickbild/game_clone/refs/heads/main/media/playing.gif">